OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                on national language).

  * NOREV     - do not show kernel revision.

+ * OHTRACE=1..3 - print OEMHLP$ calls information into the log, (1 - ordinary
+               debug; 2 - only PCI calls; 3 - both).
+Also note that ACPI.PSD
+               intercepts most of OEMHLP calls when active.
+OS/4 kernel uses its own OEMHLP$ driver and that is extremly bad.

  * PCISCAN_ALL=1 - scan all 256 PCI buses.
 By default QSINIT scan only number of buses, reported by PCI BIOS.
 This key can be really sloooow